• Skip to primary navigation

 • In a small bowl, microwave butter until melted.
 Set aside to cool slightly.

-• In a large bowl whisk together flour, cocoa, baking powder, baking soda, espresso powder, and salt.
+• In a large bowl whisk together flour, cocoa powder, baking powder, baking soda, espresso powder, and salt.

-• In the bowl of an electric mixer, beat the butter and sugar until combined, about 2-3 minutes.
+• In the bowl of a stand mixer, beat butter and sugar until combined, about 2-3 minutes.

 • Mix in the eggs, yogurt, milk, and vanilla.